Two Bike Lifters Arrested With 11 Stolen Motorcycles - UrduPoint

 Two Bike Lifters Arrested With 11 Stolen Motorcycles

-According to a police spokesman, New Town police conducted a raid and rounded up two members of a gang namely Muhammad Raja and Shahid Khan and recovered 11 stolen motorcycles and other items.
+According to a police spokesman, Wah Cantt police conducted a raid and rounded up two members of a gang namely Akramullah and Usama and recovered 11 stolen motorcycles and other items.

 A case has been registered against the accused while further investigation is under process.

-Superintendent of Police, Rawal, Faisal Saleem appreciated the performance of police team and directed to accelerate operations against car, bike lifters and other lawbreakers.
+Superintendent of Police, Potohar appreciated the performance of police team and directed to accelerate operations against car, bike lifters and other lawbreakers.